Jamesklein218/HCMUT_SPSS/README.md

 ## Documentation

-To view full documentation about Requirement Elicitation, System Modeling and Architecture, please head to the URLs below.
+To view documentations about Requirement Elicitation, System Modeling and Architecture,  visit to the URLs below.

 - [REQUIREMENT ELICITATION](/docs/REQUIREMENT.md)
 - [SYSTEM MODELING](/docs/MODELING.md)
 - [ARCHITECTURAL DESIGN](/docs/ARCHITECTURE.md)

+Full documentation are available at the docs directory of this repository.

+## Instruction Manual

+TODO

 ## Contributors
 - [Nguyen Thanh Tung]()